 Which blinds allow for fabric-wrapped valances?

-This delicious design trend is only applicable to single roller blinds, as other blind types such as Romans and Venetians essentially come with a built-in valance.
+This design trend is only applicable to Single Roller Blinds as other blind types such as Roman Blinds and Venetians essentially come with a built-in valance.

 How can I get a fabric-wrapped valance?